IKKUengine/EtaNetPythonClients/README.md

   ![alt text](https://github.com/IKKUengine/CHPefficiency/blob/master/measurement_system.png)

 ### UML-Class Diagram of Python-Client Application
 The diagram is created with [Violet UML Editor](http://alexdp.free.fr/violetumleditor/page.php) and can also be viewed via a browser.
+Details have been omitted for a better overview.

 ![alt text](https://github.com/IKKUengine/CHPefficiency/blob/master/class_diagram_python-client.png)